digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 the prior version of that template.

-Adding a key, removing a key, or changing the type of the key for a non-valid upgrade leads to a validation error.
+Adding a key or removing a key leads to a validation error.

+Changing the type of a key for a type that is not a valid upgrade of the original type leads to a validation error.

 .. _examples-3: